Nilesh-Prajapat/MobileDeck/README.md

 >
 > **Troubleshooting (if mobile fails to connect):**
 > - If you're using **mobile hotspot**, try toggling the hotspot off/on and reconnecting.
-> - If the Desktop App shows "Connected" but mobile doesn't respond, **restart the `MobileDeck API` process** from Task Manager.
 > - If still no connection, **temporarily disable Windows Firewall (Private + Public)** and test again. *(Re-enable after pairing.)*
 > - ## 🔐 Firewall Setup
 >